scrub4/202261640-HassanAlshabanh-assignment2/docs/technical-documentation.md

 The JavaScript file includes:

-1. Dynamic year in the footer.
+1. Dynamic year in the footer
-2. Time-based greeting message.
+2. Time-based greeting message
-3. Basic contact form validation.
+3. Contact form validation with inline confirmation message
-4. Dark mode toggle with saved preference using `localStorage`.
+4. Dark mode toggle with saved preference using localStorage
+5. Fetch random advice from public API (adviceslip.com) with hardcoded fallback quotes
+6. Live project search filter with "no results" empty state message
+7. Scroll-triggered skill bar animation using IntersectionObserver

 All scripts run after `DOMContentLoaded` to ensure elements are loaded.